18F/18f.gsa.gov/_posts/2015-10-09-cloud-gov-launch.md

 - how we work
 - devops
 - our products
-excerpt: "We’ve developed cloud.gov, a Platform-as-a-Service (Paas), to tackle core infrastructure issues and enable our small development teams to improve the delivery of 18F products."
+excerpt: "We’ve developed cloud.gov, a Platform-as-a-Service (PaaS), to tackle core infrastructure issues and enable our small development teams to improve the delivery of 18F products."
-description: "We’ve developed cloud.gov, a Platform-as-a-Service (Paas), to tackle core infrastructure issues and enable our small development teams to improve the delivery of 18F products."
+description: "We’ve developed cloud.gov, a Platform-as-a-Service (PaaS), to tackle core infrastructure issues and enable our small development teams to improve the delivery of 18F products."
 image: /assets/blog/cloud-gov/ship-launch.gif
 ---